psevestre/openid-fapi/Financial_API_WD_001.md

 1. shall return the list of allowed scopes with the issued access token;
 1. shall provide opaque non-guessable access tokens with a minimum of 128 bits as defined in section 5.1.4.2.2 of [RFC6819].
 1. should clearly identify long-term grants to the user during authorization as in 16.18 of [OIDC]; and
-1. should provide a mechanism for the end-user to revoke access tokens and refresh tokens granted to a Client as in 16.18 of [OIDC].
+1. should provide a mechanism for the end-user to revoke access tokens and refresh tokens granted to a client as in 16.18 of [OIDC].

     **NOTE**: The Financial API server may limit the scopes for the purpose of not implementing certain APIs.

-    **NOTE**: Section 4.1.3 of [RFC6749] does not say anything about the `code` reuse, but this document is putting limitation on it as per Section 3.1.3.2 of [OIDC].
+    **NOTE**: Section 4.1.3 of [RFC6749] does not provide guidance regarding `code reuse`, but this document provides limitation on `code reuse` in Section 3.1.3.2 of [OIDC].

     **NOTE**: If replay identification of the Authorization Code is not possible, it is desirable to set the validity period of the Authorization Code to one minute or a suitable short period of time.
 The validity period may act as a cache control indicator of when to clear the Authorization Code cache if one is used.

     **NOTE**: The opaqueness requirement for the access token does not preclude the server to create a structured access token.

-    Further, if it wishes to provide the authenticated user's identifier to the client in the token response, the authorization server
+    Further, if it is desired to provide the authenticated user's identifier to the client in the token response, the authorization server:

 1. shall support the authentication request as in Section 3.1.2.1 of [OIDC];
 1. shall perform the authentication request verification as in Section 3.1.2.2 of [OIDC];